-Just 2 weeks ago, I forked out £15 for a Victorian nurse’s outfit, so my little one could go to school as Florence Nightingale.
+Just 2 weeks ago, I forked out £15 for a Victorian nurse’s outfit, so my little one could dress up as Florence Nightingale.
 Don’t even ask me what ‘day’ that was!

 My husband might have made the Florence outfit, had he been around, but he’s been working away for 7 weeks and I’ve been doing a full-time job and looking after our daughter alone, so I knew I wasn’t going to get around to making it – and, even if I had, it would have been rubbish.